 Natasha Leggero: But usually we make it funny.
 Moshe, you’re kind of a master at that.

 Moshe: Yeah, I mean, honestly the truth is, it doesn’t scare me when a situation gets dark like that because there’s actually more opportunity for funny there.
 It’s kind of like “Why are you bringing this up in this public forum?”
 There’s a place right between where a crowd decides they hate you and they love you, and it’s the perfect place for a great show.

-I’d like to think that if someone had deep-seeded issues with their spouse they wouldn’t get up there and tell everybody about it, but —
+I’d like to think that if someone had deep-seated issues with their spouse they wouldn’t get up there and tell everybody about it, but —